Hollyw00d/mattjennings_net/README.md

 - [codepen.io/hollyw00d](https://codepen.io/hollyw00d/) (my CodePen)

 ## Setup
-1. To update CSS or JS in the WP active theme (both are located at __wp-content/themes/MJ-net-2012/assets__ and I use [SCSS](https://sass-lang.com/documentation/syntax/#scss), which is enhanced CSS), in your terminal go to __wp-content/themes/MJ-net-2012__
+1. To update CSS or JS in the WP active theme (both are located at __wp-content/themes/MJ-net-2012/assets__ and I use [SCSS](https://sass-lang.com/documentation/syntax/#scss), which is enhanced CSS), in your terminal go to:
+  __wp-content/themes/MJ-net-2012__

 2. Then install npm packages (including [webpack](https://webpack.js.org/)) do:
    `npm i`